 Larry Brilliant on his relationship with Apple's Steve Jobs

 You have such an interesting and diverse resume of working with companies like Google using innovation to do good.
-What were the early conversations like with people like Larry Page and Sergey Brin, trying to get them to use their infinite resources to help these global issues?
+What were the early conversations like with people such as Larry Page and Sergey Brin, trying to get them to use their infinite resources to help these global issues?

-Oh I think they sold it to me, and they got it from Marc Benioff.
-Benioff created this idea of ‘1/1/1’ where companies doing really well would give 1% of their equity, 1% of their profits and 1% of their people to work on the great problems of the day and work on philanthropic efforts.
-Benioff continues to do that at Salesforce, which I’m on the board for, and Google went through a period of a decade or so when maybe that wasn’t as preeminent but it’s back now and Google is trying again to live up to that.
+Oh, I think they sold it to me, and they got it from Marc Benioff.
+Benioff created this idea of ‘1/1/1’ where companies doing really well would give 1% of their equity, 1% of their profits and 1% of their people to work on the significant problems of the day and work on philanthropic efforts.
+Benioff continues to do that at Salesforce, which I’m on the board for, and Google went through a period of a decade or so when maybe that wasn’t as preeminent, but it’s back now, and Google is trying again to live up to that.

 Is it true that you originally told him that Apple was a bad idea?

 Not originally.
-He went back to the US to start Apple and I stayed on in India to eradicate smallpox.
-I then went back to Michigan where I was a professor and started the Seva Foundation, which he heard about and gave me the first money for and also joined the board.
-He gave me a lot of computers, he was really wonderful.
-This was in 1979 and Apple was just getting bigger and bigger, and I said, “Steve you’ve got so many skills, you’re wasting them making these little toy computers.
+He went back to the US to start Apple, and I stayed on in India to eradicate smallpox.
+I then went back to Michigan, where I was a professor and started the Seva Foundation, which he heard about and gave me the first money for and also joined the board.
+He gave me a lot of computers; he was really wonderful.
+This was in 1979 and Apple was just getting bigger and bigger, and I said, “Steve, you’ve got so many skills, you’re wasting them making these little toy computers.
 Nobody’s going to want to buy those.”
-Of course, I was so smart and wise and prescient… I said, “Why don’t you come to be the executive director of Seva and we can really do some good in the world?”
-He turned me down obviously but he gave us more money.
+Of course, I was so smart and wise and prescient.
+I said, “Why don’t you come to be the executive director of Seva and we can do some good in the world?”
+He turned me down, obviously, but he gave us more money.